 The table below identifies the allowable investment types authorized by the California Government Code (the "Gov't Code") and the City's adopted Investment Policy (the "Investment Policy").
 The table also identifies certain restrictions related to interest rate risk and concentration of credit risk.
-The Investment Policy restricts the City Treasurer to investing in only the types of investments listed herein, which is more restrictive than the Gov't Code, as the City's policy does not allow certain investments to be purchased which are permitted under the Gov't Code.

-Note 3 - Cash and Investments
+Note 3 - Cash and Investments (Continued)